Language Expressive Disorder in Buffalo, NY

 One-on-one time with a specialist is a key component to addressing a language disorder, as these types of professionals are able to offer specific instruction and guidance that, when combined with the family’s efforts, can result in an ideal outlook for the child.

 Schedule an Appointment for Mixed Receptive-Expressive Language Disorder

 Delaying treatment for a mixed receptive-expressive language disorder will only make things worse for a person diagnosed with this condition, as it will significantly impact them both academically and socially.
-To speak with a language specialist from Delaware Pediatrics about your concerns regarding mixed receptive-expressive language disorder, or other difficulties that your child is experiencing with their communication abilities, please call (716) 884-0230.
+To speak with a language specialist from Delaware Pediatrics about your concerns regarding mixed receptive-expressive language disorder, or other difficulties that your child is experiencing with their communication abilities, please call our clinic at (716) 884-0230.